| Kingslee MacLean-Davies, 21, hammers a football

 gold represents natural beauty and wealth; green signifies resources

+and hope; black denotes hardships endured.
 Determination doesn't even begin to describe Akala's volcanic,

 force-of-nature self-belief, because determination suggests effort,